 This is why the team works closely with the Engine Workshop on the details of the construction as well as the Electronics Department.
 It takes around two hours to set up the engine and perform a short test to match the previous conditions.
 Basic tuning for a new motor is then another two hours while some programs are longer.

-Even in the development stage of the i20 Coupe WRC, our resourceful colleagues were involved with the Design team, Engineers and connected areas such as Transmission Design.
+At any development stage, our resourceful colleagues are involved with the Design team, Engineers and connected areas such as Transmission Design.
 By taking care to spend extra time in the dyno, engine testing is more efficient.

 As an engine matures it can become harder to find big performance gains, however our coworkers are patient.
 Improvements of 10-15 horsepower (HP) are possible in the early stages of production, while after a year of rallies even small gains for a competitive unit keeps morale high.
 The Engine Dyno team’s resilience is as strong as the engine itself!